Book cover

 We are definitely not the streamlined, small, hyper-efficient kernel that I envisioned 15 years ago.
 The kernel is huge and bloated… And whenever we add a new feature, it only gets worse.

 This comment is available on a Wikipedia page (link) and was the subject of several articles on technology websites at the time.
-It highlights that architectural decisions are not only crucial and difficult to reverse, but can also take years for their negative effects to become apparent and start causing problems.
+It underscores that architectural decisions are not only important and difficult to reverse, but their negative consequences can also take years to become apparent and start causing problems.

 7.2 Layered Architecture